Chart Color Schemes

 Cossack ranks below the Australian average when compared to other local markets across a number of language and cultural background related metrics

-Cossack's cultural diversity was found to be below average, with its population comprising 80.9% citizens, 89.2% born in Australia, and 83.0% speaking English only at home as of a specific date.
-Christianity was the predominant religion in Cossack, making up 45.2% of people.
-Notably, the 'Other' category comprised 1.2% of Cossack's population compared to 3.6% across the rest of the Northern Territory (NT).
+Cossack's cultural diversity was found to be below average, with 80.9% of its population being citizens, 89.2% born in Australia, and 83.0% speaking English only at home.
+Christianity was the main religion in Cossack, comprising 45.2% of people.
+However, there was an overrepresentation in the 'Other' category, which made up 1.2% of the population compared to 3.6% across the rest of the Northern Territory.

 Frequently Asked Questions - Diversity